z0Ld3v/z0Ld3v/README.md

 - **Testing & Security Tools**: Slither, Aderyn

 ## Professional Development 🌱
-- Security patterns in smart contract design
-- Common vulnerabilities and exploits in smart contracts
-- Advanced testing techniques for decentralized applications
+I specialize in both secure development and security analysis of smart contracts, combining my skills to build and protect decentralized applications.
+My focus areas include security patterns in smart contract design, common vulnerabilities and exploits in smart contracts, and advanced testing techniques for decentralized applications.
+As a developer, I work to implement best practices in Solidity, creating code that's both efficient and resilient.

 I believe in sharing knowledge and contributing to the community, so you'll find a mix of personal projects, tutorials, and resources here on my GitHub.
+Whether I'm writing a new dApp or conducting a detailed audit, I aim to provide insights that strengthen web3 security.

-As I continue to grow in this space, I look forward to collaborating with others who share the same commitment to security and innovation.
+As I continue to grow in this space, I look forward to collaborating with others who share the same commitment to secure, innovative blockchain solutions.